Tax Filing In The UK For International Students – All You Need To Know

 • Fill in form P85

-• Attach part 2 and 3 of Form P45 from the previous employer if you have it along with P85
+• Attach parts 2 and 3 of Form P45 from the previous employer, if you have it, along with P85

-• Submit all these at the HMRC (Her Majesty’s Revenue Customs)
+• Submit all these to the HMRC (Her Majesty’s Revenue and Customs)

 What If A Student Is Self-Employed?

-• An international student who is self-employed needs to register as self-employed within a period of 3 months from starting the work.
+• An international student who is self-employed needs to register as self-employed within 3 months of starting work.

 • A Self-Assessment tax return form needs to be filled in and submitted to the HMRC every tax year since you wouldn’t have an employer to do it for you.

-• You need to clearly mention your income and expenses in the form.
+• You need to clearly state your income and expenses in the form.

-• Based on the details submitted the HMRC will decide on the amount you’ll have to pay as taxes to the government.
+• Based on the details submitted, the HMRC will decide on the amount you’ll have to pay in taxes to the government.

 What If The International Student Works Only During The Holidays?

-The following is applicable for an international student who works only during the holidays, and who earns an income that is below the prescribed personal allowance.
+The following is applicable to an international student who works only during the holidays and who earns an income that is below the prescribed personal allowance.

 • Paying taxes through the PAYE system

-• The NIC has to be made if the earning is higher than the prescribed amount.
+• The NIC has to be made if the earnings are higher than the prescribed amount.

 When An International Student Leaves A Job?